Sleeping in Airports

 Hotel inside Miami Airport

 Miami International Airport Hotel – Located inside the Central Terminal, Concourse E, Level 2 (Departures).
-No airport shuttle.
-Day use rooms are offered from 10:00AM to 6:00PM. » Check Rates
+Day-use rooms are offered from 10:00 AM to 6:00 PM.
+According to a reader in February 2024, the rate was around $190 from noon – 6:00 PM.
+Prices will vary, but that should help give you an idea of the cost. » Check Rates

-Hotels near the airport with free shuttles
+Hotels near the airport with shuttles

 For more options, visit Tripadvisor to see a list of hotels near Miami Airport that can be sorted by price, distance, traveller rating and popularity.